how important is this?

 It is possible you think that is it somewhat negative to look at the world as a chaotic jumble of problems to solve.
 But problem solving is not negative, by definition the better you are at problem solving, the less problems you have.

-Practical meditation is specifically designed to allow you to consistently find non-obvious solutions to surprising problems.
+Mindfulness training is specifically designed to allow you to consistently find non-obvious solutions to surprising problems.
 This is true creativity.

 The standard way of thinking about memory is to imagine your brain as a vast jungle.
 Each new memory like a box dropped in the undergrowth.
 Walking from one memory to another creates a makeshift path: you have trampled some plants, cleared some brush with your machete.
 You can consider this path to be a short term memory connection.